octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ### Introduction to function
-Just as any other language, functions can be defined in Ligo There several ways to define a function, but the header is always the same:
+Just as any other language, functions can be defined in Ligo.
+There several ways to define a function, but the header is always the same:
 ```js
 function <functionName> (const param1 : <param2Type>, const param2 : <param2Type>...): <returnType> is